Hari0701/5AM-OS/README.md

-  task.rs        stacks, the round-robin scheduler, the assembly switch syscall.rs     ring 3, int 0x80, and the only door back in elf.rs         reads program headers and loads what they describe user.rs        maps a stack and starts the loaded program bridge/          runs on your machine: serial <-> Claude API userland/        a program, not a kernel. built separately, loaded as ELF boot/            runs on your machine: wraps the kernel in a disk image run.sh           build + boot
+  task.rs        stacks, the round-robin scheduler, the assembly switch syscall.rs     ring 3, int 0x80, and the only door back in elf.rs         reads program headers and loads what they describe ata.rs         IDE disk reads, one sector at a time, through the CPU fat.rs         FAT16, read-only: root directory and cluster chains user.rs        maps a stack and starts the loaded program bridge/          runs on your machine: serial <-> Claude API userland/        a program, not a kernel. built separately, loaded as ELF mkfs/            runs on your machine: writes the FAT16 disk image disk/            text files that end up on that disk boot/            runs on your machine: wraps the kernel in a disk image run.sh           build + boot
 ```